kwingading/kwingading.github.io/_pages/about.md

 Here are some things that I've gotten up to in the last ~4 years:

-- Finally got around to picking up some basic technical skills/knowledge (programming in Python, basic ML and stats --> I was literally spoon-fed frequentist stats but was thankfully taught on the side by a die-hard bayesian whom I love v v much :') )
+- Finally got around to picking up some basic technical skills/knowledge (programming in Python, basic ML and stats --> I was literally spoon-fed frequentist stats but was thankfully taught on the side by a die-hard bayesian)
 - Read a lot about Linguistics
     - Areas that I found the most interesting: syntax (! !! !!!), semantics + pragmatics, language acquisition, cognitive neuroscience of language, language acquisition (first and second) → I spot a common theme - do you?
 Phonetics was super duper fun too, but I didn't find it as gripping as the other sub-disciplines.
 My only regret was that I didn't learn more about Linguistic typology.
     - I've also spent a sizable amount of time doing Linguistics-related activities that don't entail actual reading: drawing trees, making weird noises, analysing the speech peculiarities of others...
 I also gave some Linguistics tutoring lessons to high schoolers hoping to study the subject at uni.